virtual-vehicle/databeam/doc/DEPLOYMENT.md

 The current configuration in `.env` and `docker-compose.yml` will be copied to the target machine.
 Make sure to adjust values there.

+> **_NOTE:_** To allow for more complicated USB device setups, the deployment scripts increase the USB memory in the target systems Grub configuration to 1000 MB.

 ### docker-compose.yml

 Existing modules already have entries in the `docker-compose.yml` file and examples in the `deploy/compose-files` directory.